-DeBrincat scores twice as US routs Denmark 7-1 at worlds
+US routs Denmark 7-1 at hockey worlds on DeBrincat’s 2 goals

 Patrick Kane added three assists; Jack Eichel had a goal and an assist; and Frank Vatrano, Clayton Keller, Chris Kreider and Dylan Larkin scored a goal apiece.
 Goalie Cory Schneider made 21 saves for his third victory this tournament.

 Russia beat Latvia 3-1 in Bratislava and leads Group B with a 5-0-0-0 record.
-In later games, it’s Canada vs. Germany, Italy vs. Norway, Britain vs. Slovakia and Sweden vs. Switzerland
+Canada beat Germany 8-1 for its fourth straight win, and Norway beat Italy 7-1.
+In late games, Sweden edged Switzerland 4-3, and Slovakia scored three goals in the first 11 minutes in beating Britain 7-1.

+The Americans improved to 6-0-1-1 against Denmark, jumping to a 4-0 lead after the first period.

-Vatrano scored the first goal off a breakaway with Derek Ryan as the U.S. took a 4-0 lead after the first period.
+Vatrano scored the first goal off a breakaway with Derek Ryan.
 DeBrincat scored 29 seconds later on a power play, putting the puck under goalie Simon Nielsen’s glove.
 Keller made it 3-0 when James van Riemsdyk deflected a shot by Ryan Suter off Keller’s back.
 Kreider made it 4-0 late in the first.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports